EdgarHernandez1234/AutoRoboticArms/README.md

 - Will start the pre-flight checks before starting off my first software layer sprint.
 Also started pre-flight checks before starting off the first cloud layer sprint at a later time
 - Documented the list of terms I need to know for each of the three layers in order to strengthem them individually or to strengthen them as part of this mega project.
 - Decided to finish all the pre-flight checks for each layer to prevent making this project more complex than it needs to be and to actually make it exist first.
+- Finished armoring the Hardware Layer's firmware code to use C++ Object Oriented Programming and the host app now is properly reorganized
+- Updated my raspberry Pi environment for faster implementation

+July 2025
+- Currently starting on the Software Layer in the meantime while finalizing hardware requirements
+-